 Young's many interests led him to join numerous clubs and civic organizations.
 Among them were the New Jersey Historical Society, the New Jersey Order of Founders and Patriots of America, the Sons of the Revolution, the Children's Friends Society, the Carteret (president) and the Cosmos Clubs of Jersey City, the New Jersey Athletic Club of Bergen Point, and the Hudson Democratic Club, also the Manhattan and Lawyers Clubs, Democratic Club and the Chamber of Commerce of New York City.

 He was also noted for his philanthropy.
-One of the founders of the Children's Home at Glenwood Avenue, Young contributed $25,000 towards the building fund of the Emory M.E.
+As one of the founders of the Children's Home at Glenwood Avenue, Young contributed $25,000 towards the building fund of the Emory M.E.
 Church (now Metropolitan A.M.E.
 Zion Church) at Bergen and Belmont Avenues.
 He later purchased a $6500 pipe organ for the congregation.
 He also donated $1000 for a church bell to All Saints' R.C.
 Church (now Cornerstone Church of Christ) at Pacific and Communipaw Avenues.
-Young attended services at St. John's Episcopal Church at Summit and Gardner Avenues, where he was a twenty-five-year member of the vestry.
+Young attended services at St. John's Episcopal Church, on Summit and Gardner Avenues, and served in the vestry for twenty-five years.
+Its marble altar and pulpit are inscribed as memorials to Young.

 Young died at his home on December 6, 1908.
 He is buried in the family mausoleum in Bayview Cemetery on Garfield Avenue.
-The marble altar and pulpit at St. John's were inscribed as memorials to Young, and a bronze tablet to Young was placed at One Exchange Place.
+A bronze tablet to Young was placed at One Exchange Place.
 The Evening Journal commented on Young's consummate involvement with business and politics in Jersey City: "It was his city, his life, his scope, his being and nothing that affected it was a matter of indifference to him" (December 8, 1908).

 "Edward F. C. Young."
 Evening Journal 8 December 1908.